apache/incubator-devlake-website/versioned_docs/version-v0.15/UserManuals/ConfigUI/Tutorial.md

 - The data scope of a connection
 - The data entities of the data scope
 - The transformation rules of any data scope

+and currently does **NOT allow**:
+- Adding or deleting connections of an existing Blueprint (will be available in the future)
 - Editing any connections

 Please note: